KenDickey/Cuis-Smalltalk-Morphic-Misc1/RoughGuide.md

 Morph with a custom #drawOn: method.
 - DropColorMorph -
 A "color swatch" with a custom #dropAction: which gathers color setters into a popup selector menu.
-- DropTargetMorph
+- DropTargetMorph -

-- EditPanel
+Solves the problem of dropping state and behavior changes onto a specific Morph.
+One creates a DropTarget and drops Morph updaters on that.
+See how items are added to the Morph Menu via the method Morph>>addCustomMenuItems:hand: in the '*morphit-misc1' method category.
+- EditPanel - My editModel is a "putty" or "shadow" copy to which all edit operations are applied.
+Subclassed by LayoutMorphEditPanel and LayoutSpecEditPanel.
+If the user Update's then the changes are propagated from the editModel to the model.
-- FrameMorph
+- FrameMorph -
+Another morph with a custom drawOn: method.
+Method morphContainsPoint: is specialized so that mouse clicks are only notices on the frame itself.
-- FramedLayoutMorph
+- FramedLayoutMorph -
+Subclass of LayoutMorph which adds a frame.
-- ImagePallet
+- ImagePallet -
+Used to display a pallet of widgets to grab a copy of to drop on something else.
+Examples on the class side.
-- LabelMorph
+- LabelMorph -
+A StringMorph used as a label.
+Has a few added convenience methods.
-- LayoutMorphEditPanel useful to edit Layouts
+- LayoutMorphEditPanel - Useful to edit Layouts.
+Selectable from a Morph's Menu.
-- LayoutSpecEditPanel useful to edit LayoutSpecs
+- LayoutSpecEditPanel - Useful to edit LayoutSpecs.
+Selectable from a Morph's Menu.
-- LineMorph
+- LineMorph -
+A line useful to show a connection between other Morphs.
-- PalletLayoutMorph
+- PalletLayoutMorph -
+A LayoutMorph which allows grabbing (cloning) its submorphs.
-- Panel
+- Panel -
+A very simple window with a label.
+Useful when you don't need the full generality of a SystemWindow.
-- PluggableScrollBar
+- PluggableScrollBar -
-- RadioButtonMorph
+- RadioButtonMorph -
-- RadioGroup
+- RadioGroup -
-- SignMorph useful morph to "point to" non-morph objects
+- SignMorph - useful morph to "point to" non-morph objects
-- SimpleNumberEntryMorph
+- SimpleNumberEntryMorph -
-- WindowTitleMorph
+- WindowTitleMorph - Used in Panels to supply Title and common Buttons

 # Adding Morphs to the New Morph Menu